anlutro/laravel-repository/README.md

 The repository has various "hooks" to perform additional validation, safety checks or to apply certain restrictions on every query.

-- prepareQuery($query, $many) - is ran before every query. $many is a boolean indicating whether one or many rows are being fetched.
+- prepareQuery($query, $many) - is ran before every select query. $many is a boolean indicating whether one or many rows are being fetched.
+- prepareCreate($model, $input) - is ran before every create action after instantiation and mass assignment has been done.
+- prepareUpdate($model, $input) - is ran before every update action after mass assignment has been done.
 - prepareModel($model) - after a single model is retrieved from the database
 - prepareCollection($collection) - after a collection is retrieved
 - preparePaginator($paginator) - after a paginated result is retrieved

 The repository also utilizes validation.
-If methods like update() and create() return false, validation errors are available via the errors() method.
+If methods like update() and create() return false, validation errors are available via the getErrors() method.
 In addition, you can do extra validation in the repository where you have access to the actual models.
 The following hooks are available - all of them should return either true or false.

 - readyForSave($model) - ran before every create/update to check if a model is in a state to be saved to the database.
 - readyForCreate($model) - as above, but only for creates.